Reformation Tour

 D

-It was in Zurich where the Reformation got its start under the leadership of Ulrich Zwingli beginning in 1520.
-We will visit the Grossmunster and see the Helferei (where Zwingli lived) and see the Zwingli Statue.
-We then travel to the alpine village of Wildhaus to visit Zwingli’s birth-house (group split into 2 smaller parts).
-Afternoon journey to Einsiedeln to visit the Abbey Church for Vespers (in Latin).
-Return to Zurich for overnight.
+It was in Zürich where the Reformation got its start under the leadership of Ulrich (Huldrych) Zwingli beginning in 1520.
+We will visit the Grossmünster, where Zwingli preached, see the Helferei, where Zwingli lived, and stop by the Zwingli Statue outside the Wasserkirche (Waterchurch).
+We then travel to the small, picturesque alpine village of Wildhaus to visit Zwingli’s Geburtshaus (birth-house).

 Included Meals: